 Reception and storage of consumable materials used for the technical operations of the laboratory should occur according to the following procedures.
 Upon receipt of any order, the staff member signing for the order must open, or if they are in the middle of analysis, request someone to open all cartons.
 Cartons must be opened immediately upon receipt because there may be items that require special storage (i.e. refrigeration).
 Personal protective apparel including gloves, labcoat and goggles should be worn as protection in case there is any leakage from bottles that may have been broken or damaged during shipment.
 The laboratory documents records for all reagents or consumables that may affect the quality of the analysis in the chemical inventory logbook located in the laboratory upon receipt.
 This includes not only chemicals and reagents, but also filters, sterile pipettes, syringes, probes, and other consumables.
 In general, anything that is assigned a specific lot number by the manufacturer should be logged into the chemical inventory book.
-When in doubt as to whether an item must be logged in, check with the Executive Director, or if (s)he is not available, log in as a precaution with as much of the indicated information as possible.
+If there is doubt as to whether an item must be logged the Executive Director will be consulted, or if (s)he is not available, the item will be logged in as a precaution with as much of the indicated information as possible.
 Information recorded includes manufacturer/vendor, description of reagent/consumable, catalog number, lot number, number of containers received, date of receipt, recommended storage conditions, whether the packaging was received intact, whether the manufacturers Certificate of Analysis (COA) or purity for that lot number is on file (procure if not on file), an expiration date after which the laboratory shall not use the material.
 All original reagent containers shall be labeled with the date received and initials.
 Date opened and initials should also be noted on the reagent bottle or container as well as the chemical inventory logbook.
 If the manufacturer does not supply the COA automatically, one must be requested from the manufacturer, reviewed and filed before the reagent is used.
 Many COA's are available from manufacturer's websites.
 Alternatively, call the manufacturer to procure the COA.
 The Quality Assurance Officer may designate a member of the staff to procure COA's and maintain the COA file.
 However, the Quality Assurance Officer reviews each COA as part of in-depth data integrity monitoring.
 Upon opening the container, the log should indicate date opened and initials.
-COA's are filed according to the use and manufacturer in the Certificate of Analysis 3-ring binders on the front bookshelves.
-There is one book for Chemistry and one book for Microbiology.
+COA's are filed according to the use and manufacturer in the Certificate of Analysis log, which is currently maintained as a physical log.
+It is anticipated that COAs (as well as the chemical inventory) will transition to an electronic log as a LIMS is implemented.
 When a reagent is discarded (either because it has been consumed or it expired), the chemical inventory log for that item shall be updated to indicate date discarded and initials.
 Columns for all of these updates are provided in the log.

 The Executive Director or designee shall maintain detailed records on reagent and standard preparation.
 Those records shall indicate traceability to purchased stocks or neat compounds, reference to method of preparation, date of preparation, expiration date, and preparer's initials.
 Prepared reagents must meet the requirements of the test method.
 All containers of prepared reagents and standards shall bear a unique identifier and an expiration date that link it to the documentation of its preparation.